 Evolution: Conversations with My Readers

-For reasons I don't really understand, my article "Is Evolution True?" comes up high on Internet searches.
-I get letters from people who agree or disagree with what I wrote.
-Some e-mails have led to spirited and respectful exchanges.
-I decided to give space to correspondents, especially when they make good points or disagree with what I wrote.
-Some correspondents are brilliant and highly educated, spokesmen, if you will, for evolution.
+For reasons I don't really understand, my article "Is Evolution True?" came up on page 2 in Internet searches early on.
+People who agreed or disagreed with what I wrote contacted me.
+Some e-mails led to spirited and respectful exchanges.
+I decided to give space to correspondents, especially when they made good points or disagreed with what I wrote.
+Some correspondents were brilliant and highly educated, spokesmen, if you will, for evolution.
 Please consider their points as well as mine when investigating this question for yourself.

 Let me say here that I love living in America!
-It's an expectation that Americans can agree to disagree, agreeably.
-We may do battle with words, but for the most part, Americans don't seek to physically harm or kill those with whom they disagree.
+Traditionally, it's expected that Americans can agree to disagree, agreeably.
+We may battle with words, but for the most part, Americans don't seek to physically harm or kill those with whom they disagree.

 My object in writing about evolution is not to silence opposition or force anyone to agree with me.
 Rather, I want to share with you, for your consideration, evidence that changed my mind.
 For a good part of my life, I didn't even know there were intelligent people who questioned evolution.
 I expect the same might be true for many of you.
 Sincere, intelligent people can reach different conclusions, even after examining the same evidence, because they weigh evidence differently.
 The more evidence available, however, the better informed our conclusions will be.